microsoft/vscode-powerquery/packages/language-services/src/README.md

     -   Ideally, only the current code block / expression would be reparsed
     -   Symbols at document scope remebered

+### Completion Items

+-   Field name suggestions for options record when working with library functions

 ### Signature Help

 -   Maintain cache when a function is found to avoid having to go out to the provider when user hits next parameter